 Toll Free: 1-800-363-4558

 The Magnetic Hill Zoo has a diverse collection of animals from every corner of the globe, including a variety of lemurs from Madagascar, Gibbon apes and Tiny-fanged deer from China, Cotton-top tamarins, lions, jaguars, and zebras!
+You’ll love our newest habitat “AMUR:” housing two of the most endangered big cats on the planet, Amur Tigers and Amur Leopards.
 Don't miss our daily shows, two animal contact areas and the award-winning Ecodome!

 125 Magic Mountain Road, Moncton